 - Heat vegetable oil in a large non-stick fry pan.

-- Place shrimps butterfly side down in the pan.
+- Place shrimp butterfly side down in the pan.
 Sear for 2 minutes.

-- Turn shrimps onto their sides and sear for another minute.
+- Turn shrimp onto their sides and sear for another minute.

 - Flip shrimps onto the other side and sear one more minute.